VictoKu1/babylonpiles/README.md

 # 🏛️ BabylonPiles

-**Your offline, modular, open-source vault of civilization's knowledge—accessible anywhere, anytime, on any device.**
+**Your offline, modular, open source vault of civilization's knowledge accessible anywhere, anytime, on any device.**

 ---